Request Attributes

 Creating Secure Links

-When you display an image on your site that references an image on another site, you must use a fully qualified URL.
-If you use a URL that is not secure (one that starts with HTTP as opposed to HTTPS) on a store checkout page, then visitors on your site may see a popup warning indicating the page contains “nonsecure items.”
-To eliminate this popup warning, use an Attribute tag to construct a link returning HTTP or HTTPS as appropriate.
+When you show an image on your site that links to another site, you must use a full URL.
+If you use a non-secure URL (one that starts with HTTP as opposed to HTTPS) on a checkout page, visitors might see a popup warning about “nonsecure items.”
+To avoid this warning, use an Attribute tag to build a link that returns HTTP or HTTPS as needed.
 For example:

 <%=getCurrentAttribute('request', 'scheme')%>://www.othersite.com/file.ext